General

 Distribution options will vary under your plan's provisions.
 If permitted, some distributions will vary depending on age, plan rules, and money types.
 If your plan permits, a loan or in-service may be available.
 Rollover contributions that are eligible for distribution may also be available in some plans.
 To see your specific plan rules and options, log into your employee website and review your Summary Plan Description (SPD) located under Plans > Documents > Plan Documents.

-If your plan permits loans, you can request a loan online via your employee website.
+If your plan permits loans and allows the online request, you can request a loan online via your employee website.
 Navigate to Plans > Distributions > Loans > Model a Loan.
 Follow the online prompts to complete the request and submit.

 If you take a distribution as a cash payout, then the taxable withdrawal amount is subject to federal withholding and applicable state income tax withholding.
 Some exceptions may apply.
 If your distribution is a direct rollover to another qualified plan, the withdrawal amount is not subject to tax withholdings.
 Note: If you have Roth contributions, earnings may be subject to tax withholding.
 See your tax advisor for more information.

 Please allow 5-10 business days for processing of withdrawals.
-Once the request is processed, you will see the fund withdrawal from your account via the employee website.
-An email confirmation will be sent once the withdrawal is complete.
+Once the request is processed, you will see the funds withdrawn from your account via the employee website.
+If the request was completed online, an email confirmation will be sent once the withdrawal is complete.

 Once your employer updates your status to Terminated, you can request a distribution or rollover one of two ways.
 The preferred method is to request a distribution online via your employee website by navigating to Plans > Distributions > Withdrawals.
 Alternatively, if it's required by your plan, you can request a Distribution Form from your employer or Ascensus Participant Services to complete and return as instructed.